-We are providing this letter in connection with your audits of the financial statements of Western Climate Initiative, Inc. as of December 31, 2013 and 2012 and for the years then ended for the purpose of expressing an opinion as to whether the financial statements present fairly, in all material respects, the financial position, results of operations, cash flows and functional expenses in conformity with accounting principles generally accepted in the United States of America.
+We are providing this letter in connection with your audits of the financial statements of Western Climate Initiative, Inc. as of December 31, 2016 and 2015 and for the years ended for the purpose of expressing an opinion as to whether the financial statements present fairly, in all material respects, the financial position, results of operations and cash flows in conformity with accounting principles generally accepted in the United States of America.